 For example, if the New York Giants are playing the Dallas Cowboys, the Total for the game may be 44.
-So if you think both teams will score more than 44, you will be betting the “Over” on the Total.
+If you think both teams will score more than 44, you will be betting the “Over” on the Total.
 If you think they will score less than 44, you will be betting “Under” the total.
 What this generally comes down to is whether you think the game being played will be high scoring or low scoring.
 In this example, if you bet “Over” 44 and the final score is Dallas 28 and Giants 24, you win your bet because 52 points (28 + 24) were scored.
-If that same games is played and the final score is Dallas 17 – Giants 3, you lose the Over because the total number of points scored was only 20 (17 + 3)
+If that same games is played and the final score is Dallas 17 – Giants 3, you lose the Over Total because the total number of points scored was only 20 (17 + 3)

 FAQ on Totals:

 Q: Is there a total for every game that has betting?

 A: No, totals are primarily available for televised games and high profile games.
 If you find some obscure college basketball game from a non premier conference, it may be hard to find someone offering a total for that game.